-A clean install of Windows is restoring your device to its initial state; but after a while, by installing and using various apps and programs your computer might get slowed down by the processes you are constantly running.
-So, without re-installing Windows 8 or Windows 8.1 from scratch you should apply some customization and optimization operations in order to speed up your laptop, tablet or desktop.
+A clean install of Windows is restoring your device to its initial state.
+But after a while, by installing and using various apps and programs your computer might get slowed down by the processes you are constantly running.
+So, without re-installing Windows 10, 8, Windows 8.1 or Windows 7 from scratch you should apply some customization and optimization operations in order to speed up your laptop, tablet or desktop.

 - Disable Animations, Shadows and other special effects